Plutonium-238 is an isotope of plutonium. It is a radioactive substance extensively used as a longstanding fuel source in space probes.

 - Trace amounts of Plutonium-238 were also used in manufacturing early pacemaker batteries.

-- A combination of Pu-238 and beryllium produces neutrons which are used in research purposes.
+- A combination of Pu-238 and beryllium produces neutrons that are used for research purposes.

 Plutonium-238 Contamination and Health Risks